Kuwait fund says more than doubled UK investment in past 10 years

-LONDON The Kuwait Investment Authority has more than doubled its investment in Britain over the past 10 years to more than $24 billion (15 billion pounds), Bader Mohammed al-Saad, managing director of the KIA said on Friday.
+LONDON, June 28 The Kuwait Investment Authority has more than doubled its investment in Britain over the past 10 years to more than $24 billion, Bader Mohammed al-Saad, managing director of the KIA said on Friday.

 Kuwait's sovereign wealth fund, which manages state assets in the world's fourth-biggest oil exporter, is the oldest sovereign fund tracked by the SWF Institute with an estimated $342 billion in assets, one of the world's largest.

-"The KIO now manages more than $120 billion globally compared with only $27 billion 10 years ago," Saad said.
+"The KIO now manages more than $120 bln globally compared with only $27 bln 10 years ago," Saad said.

 "The KIA has invested more than $24 billion in the UK across all asset classes, sectors and industries.
 10 years ago it was $9 billion," he said at an investor lunch in London on Friday.
 The lunch marks the 60th anniversary of the establishment of the Kuwait Investment Office, the fund's main investment arm.